GrzegorzMatczak1/game_session_server_fast_api/README.md

 - [ ] Finalise request/response schemas for all endpoints
 - [ ] Choose dashboard tech (CLI vs. web)
 - [ ] Define exact enemy base stats and how `current_enemy` is pre-calculated and stored
+- [ ] Allow 2 separate players to play the game separatly at the same time